LizardByte/Sunshine/docs/source/about/guides/app_examples.rst

 Epic Game Store game
 ^^^^^^^^^^^^^^^^^^^^

-..
-Note:: Using URI method will be the most consistent between various games, but does not allow a game to be launched using the "Command" and therefore the stream will not end when the game ends.
+.. note:: Using URI method will be the most consistent between various games, but does not allow a game to be launched using the "Command" and therefore the stream will not end when the game ends.

 URI (Epic)